Container

 - Docker host socket is exposed to container to allow Docker in Docker (

-account is identified and used to map host homedir to USER homedir (-v
+USERaccount is identified and used to map host homedir to USER homedir (-v) - Container

 Last updated on